About the course

 All DPhil students are assigned a supervisor or supervisors, who will provide support and guidance to help them develop their ideas, direction and a programme of research.

-DPhil students join the faculty as a Probationary Research Student (PRS) and apply for transfer of status usually within their first year.
-There is a further assessment of their work and progress in their third year.
-The degree is awarded on the successful completion of the research thesis and an oral examination, commonly called ‘the viva’ (viva voce).
+DPhil students join the faculty as a Probationary Research Student (PRS) and apply for 'Transfer of Status' usually within their first year.
+There is a further assessment of their work and progress in their third year, known as 'Confirmation of Status'.
+The degree is awarded on the successful completion of the research dissertation and an oral examination, commonly called ‘the viva’ (viva voce).